Delicate tangy flavours with a meaty bite, marinated Japanese Mushroom Salad over fresh spinach makes a delicious side dish to zest up any meal.

 Cut the bases of the shimeji, enoki and golden enoki mushrooms.
 Separate the mushrooms into smaller pieces and place in colander to rinse under water.
 Make sure there is no dirt left on the mushrooms.
 Drain and put aside to dry.

 Cut the large baby king oyster mushrooms into half lengthways and leave any small ones whole.
 Give them a good rinse under water and ensure there is no dirt left on them as well.
 Drain and set aside to dry.

-Heat up a pan over high heat with a little olive oil and stir fry mushrooms evenly for a couple of minutes.
+Heat up a medium size fry pan over high heat with a little olive oil and stir fry mushrooms evenly for a couple of minutes.
 Remove mushrooms from pan without any liquid to a large bowl.
 Add the marinade which consists of rice vinegar, mirin, tamari and little sugar for taste.
 If you prefer more zest, add a little more vinegar or salt if you prefer less.

 Stir well to combine the marinade and mushrooms before placing in refrigerator to cool down until serving.

 How To Blanch Spinach Leaves